 Common insect pest species in homes

-This page contains information on a number of common insect pest species that can be found in homes and cause damage to food, furniture, clothes and plants.
+This section contains information on a number of common insect pest species that can be found in UK homes and cause damage to food, furniture, clothes and plants.

-Each factsheet is downloadable as a PDF file, and offers information on how to identify the pest, its life cycle and suggestions as to how to control it.
+Each page offers information on how to identify the pest, its life cycle and suggestions as to how to control it.

-The bread, or biscuit beetle (or the drugstore beetle in the USA) is one of the commonest pest insects of stored food.
+The bread, also known as the biscuit beetle or drugstore beetle, is one of the commonest pest insects of stored food.
 They are small, between 2-4 mm in length, and reddish-brown.

 The pantry, or Indian meal moth is a common pest of stored foods.
 As the yellowish white or pinkish larvae feed they cover foodstuff with webbing - often the first indication of an infestation.